 The Patrol Division is overseen by the Deputy Chief of Operations.
 Patrol supervisors are assigned to each shift, with generally a sergeant being the commanding officer.
-The Webster Police Department has four sergeants directly responsible for the officers on their shift as well as the enforcement of department procedures.
+The Webster Police Department has five sergeants directly responsible for the officers on their shift as well as the enforcement of department procedures.
 The Deputy Chief and Sergeants are listed below:

 - Deputy Chief Tobby Wheeler - 7 a.m. to 3 p.m.
 (Monday - Friday)

 - Sergeant Thomas Ralph - 3 p.m. to 11 p.m. / 11 p.m. to 7 a.m.

 - Sergeant Joseph Brooks - 7 a.m. to 3 p.m.

 - Sergeant Patrick Perry - 3 p.m. to 11 p.m.

 - Sergeant Aaron Desantis - 11 p.m. to 7 a.m.

 - Sergeant Christopher Trainor - 7 a.m. to 3 p.m. / Administration